-Dispensed with the permission of the Ordinariate from the three readings of the banns, they were united on 26 November after a mutual oath of being unmarried.Robbins Landon certainly never saw Haydn's original marriage entry, because in the chapter about Haydn's marriage in his Chronicle 1757-60 (p.
-249) he writes: "The fact that Haydn signs himself[sic!] boldly on the register of St. Stephen's (acting this time, as the local parish church as 'Music-Director'[sic!] at titl.
+Dispensed with the permission of the Ordinariate from the three readings of the banns, they were united on 26 November after a mutual oath of being unmarried.Robbins Landon certainly never saw Haydn's original marriage entry, because in his Chronicle 1757-60 (249), in the chapter about Haydn's marriage, Robbins Landon writes: "The fact that Haydn signs himself[sic!] boldly on the register of St. Stephen's (acting this time, as the local parish church as 'Music-Director'[sic!] at titl.
 [Herrn] Count v.
 Morzin', must mean that he was still in Morzin's service."
 Needless to say that Haydn did not sign himself in the marriage register.
 And "Music-Director" is not even the word that appears in the records.
-Robbins Landon's and Robert Franz Müller's musings as to whether Haydn kept his marriage secret from Count Morzin, are of course moot.
-Like every member of a nobleman's private staff, who wanted to get married, Haydn had to present a written declaration of consent from his employer.
+Robbins Landon's and Robert Franz Müller's musings (which were based on an obvious misunderstanding by Dies), as to whether Haydn kept his marriage secret from Count Morzin, are of course moot.
+Like every member of a nobleman's private staff who wanted to get married, Haydn had to present a written declaration of consent from his employer.

 The most respected Mr. Joseph Hayden, director of music at Titulo Count von Morzin, single, legitimate son of Mr. Mathias Hayden, master wheelwright and of his deceased wife Anna Maria.

 With the highly respected and virtuous maiden Maria Anna Keller, born here [i.e. in this parish], legitimate daughter of Mr. Johann Peter Keller, court-appointed wigmaker, and his wife Elisabeth.